-The best time for mountain biking in Joshua Tree National Park is during the winter or the late fall and early spring.
+The best time for mountain biking in Joshua Tree National Park is from November to February.

 During these times, you can expect nice weather and minimal traffic on the park’s roads.
 Plus, the winter, late fall, and early spring all bring cool daytime temperatures, which means going on a long bike ride is that much more enjoyable.